dpgaspar/Flask-AppBuilder/docs/quickcharts.rst

 	chart_type = 'ColumnChart'

-You can use 'BarChart' or 'LineChart' the default is 'PieChart', take a look at the google charts documentation, the *chart_type* is the function on 'google.visualization' object
+You can use 'BarChart', 'LineChart', 'AreaChart' the default is 'PieChart', take a look at the google charts documentation, the *chart_type* is the function on 'google.visualization' object

 How about a chart grouped by a time frame?